kclick91/Behaviour-Detection-with-Hash-Functions/README.md

 # Behaviour-Detection-with-Hash-Functions
 A method to detect where a sequence of events are different.
+Possibly an effective way to be alerted to and focus on individual actions among complex asynchronous actions by a system.

 Check Hashes of Chains
 Check Hashes of Parameter Sets